Active Learning of Deterministic Transducers with Outputs in Arbitrary Monoids: Introduction

 This raises the question of the existence and computability of a minimal monoidal transducer recognizing a function with output in an arbitrary monoid.
 In \cite{gerdjikovGeneralClassMonoids2018}, Gerdjikov gave some conditions on the output monoid for minimal monoidal transducers to exist and be unique up to isomorphism, along with a minimization algorithm that generalizes the one for (non-monoidal) transducers.
 This question had also been addressed in \cite{eisnerSimplerMoreGeneral2003}, although in a less satisfying way as the minimization algorithm relied on the existence of stronger oracles.
 Yet, to the best of the author's knowledge, no work has addressed the problem of learning minimal monoidal transducers through membership and equivalence queries.

 As all monoids are quotients of free monoids, a first solution would of course be to consider the target function to have output in a free monoid, learn the minimal (non-monoidal) transducer recognizing this function using Vilar's algorithm, and only then consider the resulting transducer to have output in a non-free monoid and minimize it using Gerdjikov's minimization algorithm.
 But this solution is unsatisfactory as, during the learning phase, it may introduce states that will be optimized away during the minimization phase.
 For instance, learning the function recognized by the transducer $\A$ of \Cref{fig:learned_transducer} with the assumption that $\alpha\beta = \beta\alpha$ would first produce $\A$ itself before having its states $1$ and $2$ merged during the minimization phase.
-Worse still, it is possible to find a partial function with output in a finitely generated quotient monoid $\Sigma^*/{\sim}$ and recognized by a finite monoidal transducer, and yet so that, when this function is considered to have output in $\Sigma^*$, Vilar's algorithm may not even terminate if, when answering membership queries, the oracle does not carefully choose the representatives in $\Sigma^*$ of each equivalence class in $\Sigma^*/{\sim}$: \begin{lem} Let $A = \{ a \}$, $\Sigma = \{ \alpha, \beta, \gamma \}$, let $\Sigma^*/{\sim}$ be the monoid given by the presentation $\langle \Sigma \mid \alpha \beta = \beta \alpha \rangle$ and let $\pi: \Sigma^* \rightarrow \Sigma^*/{\sim}$ be the corresponding quotient.
+Worse still, it is possible to find a partial function with output in a finitely presented monoid and recognized by a finite monoidal transducer, but for which Vilar's algorithm may not terminate if the oracle does not choose its respones carefully: \begin{lem} Let $A = \{ a \}$, $\Sigma = \{ \alpha, \beta, \gamma \}$, let $\Sigma^*/{\sim}$ be the monoid given by the presentation $\langle \Sigma \mid \alpha \beta = \beta \alpha \rangle$ and let $\pi: \Sigma^* \rightarrow \Sigma^*/{\sim}$ be the corresponding quotient.
 Consider the function $f: A^* \rightarrow \Sigma^*/{\sim}$ that maps $a^n$ to $\alpha^n \beta^n \gamma = (\alpha \beta)^n \gamma$.

-$f$ is recognized by a finite transducer with outputs in $\Sigma^*/{\sim}$, yet learning a transducer that recognizes any function $f': A^* \rightarrow \Sigma^*$ such that $f = f' \circ \pi$ with Vilar's algorithm will never terminate if the oracle replies to the membership query for $a^n$ with $\alpha^n \beta^n \gamma \in \Sigma^*$ (which differs from $(\alpha \beta)^n \gamma$ in $\Sigma^*$ but not in $\Sigma^*/{\sim}$). \end{lem} \begin{proof} $f$ is recognized by the $(\Sigma^*/{\sim})$-transducer (\Cref{def:monoidal_transducer}) with one state $s$ that is initial, initial value $\upsilon_0 = \epsilon$, transition function $a \odot s = (\alpha \beta, s)$ and termination function $t(s) = \gamma$.
+$f$ is recognized by a finite transducer with outputs in $\Sigma^*/{\sim}$, yet learning a transducer that recognizes any function $f': A^* \rightarrow \Sigma^*$ such that $f = f' \circ \pi$ with Vilar's algorithm will never terminate if the oracle replies to the membership query for $a^n$ with $\alpha^n \beta^n \gamma \in \Sigma^*$ (which differs from $(\alpha \beta)^n \gamma$ in $\Sigma^*$ but not in $\Sigma^*/{\sim}$). \end{lem} \begin{proof} $f$ is recognized by the $(\Sigma^*/{\sim})$-transducer (\Cref{def:monoidal_transducer}) with one state $s$ that is initial, initial value $\upsilon_0 = \varepsilon$, transition function $a \odot s = (\alpha \beta, s)$ and termination function $t(s) = \gamma$.